tyrelh/personal-site-nextjs/posts/github-pages-using-nextjs.md

 author: "Tyrel Delaney"
 excerpt: "I cover the config and deployment steps necessary to easily deploy a static site built with Next.js to GitHub Pages."
 hero: "/images/posts/NextJSGitHubPagesHero.png"
-tags: "github-pages nextjs react static-site-generators typescript"
+tags: "github-pages nextjs react static-site-generators typescript javascript"
 ---

 Let's say you've built an nice new static site using Next.js and you want to host it on GitHub Pages.
 Well there's a few steps to get it working, but it isn't too hard.